anur0n/academic-personal-webpage-kickstart/content/post/Naive-bayes-classifier/index.md

 ```

 ## Creating the index
-We will now create the index of our dataset using Inverted Index, TF(Term frequency) and IDF(Inverse Document Frequency)
+We will now create the index of our dataset using Inverted Index and then will precalculate the probabilities on the index based on Naive Bayes Algorithm

+### Naive Bayes Algorithm

 ### Inverted Index
 An inverted index is a data structure that we build while parsing the documents that we are going to answer the search queries on.
 Given a query, we use the index to return the list of documents relevant for this query.
 The inverted index contains mappings from terms (words) to the documents that those terms appear in.
 Each vocabulary term is a key in the index whose value is its postings list.
 A term’s postings list is the list of documents that the term appears in.